FormstoneClassic/Gridlock/README.md

 ## Usage

 Gridlock works by nesting 'cells' within 'rows'.
 Cells are defined by classes that set widths at specific breakpoints.
 The breakpoints  correspond to general screen sizes.
-By default, Gridlock renders 3 columns on mobile, 6 columns on tablet and 12 columns on mobile.
+By default, Gridlock renders 3 columns on mobile, 6 columns on tablet and 12 columns on desktop.

 ### Markup